Nogbit/certy/README.md

 [![Dependency Status](https://david-dm.org/Nogbit/certy.svg)](https://david-dm.org/Nogbit/certy)
 [![devDependency Status](https://david-dm.org/Nogbit/certy/dev-status.svg)](https://david-dm.org/Nogbit/certy#info=devDependencies)

 Simply generates all the necessary certificates for client and server TLS handshaking.
-The end result can be used when you need a mock server that enforces client certification authentication.
+The end result can be used when you need a mock server that enforces client certificate authentication.

 ### Install